szegedim/quartzads/readme.md

 Proxy the https://www.worldwildlife.org site.
 ```

-Place it to a hard to guess location like
+Place it to a hard to guess location like this one.
+Lambdas and serverless functions are ideal for this purpose.
 ```
 https://demo.showmycard.com/bc450bc5-77ff-4492-a988-eea45bd17c12.txt
 ```